 Hippuric (marker 10) is a byproduct of phenylalanine breakdown and chlorogenic acid (coffee) breakdown (and this is why you have to stop coffee).
 High levels indicate intestinal bacterial overgrowth.

-The OAT detects specific toxic metabolites of Clostridia bacteria.
+The Organic Acids detect specific toxic metabolites of Clostridia bacteria.
 The toxins released by Clostridia metabolites can inhibit neurotransmitter metabolism in the brain, in particular, the breakdown of dopamine can be associated with anxiety, ADHD, increased autism symptoms and increased mental health issues in general.

 4-Hydroxyphenylacetic (marker 15) indicates C. difficile, C. stricklandii, C lituseburense & others.
 HPHPA (marker 16) and 4-Cresol (marker 17) are clostridia markers.

 Candida and bacteria overgrowth often occur together and they need to be brought back into balance to improve overall health.
-Tests like the G.I Map test combined with the OAT test from Great Plain lab can help to work out the optimal way to treat these infections, as often treatment needs to be a specific step by step process rather than just taking high doses of herbs and doing a strict diet.
+Tests like the G.I Map test combined with the Organic Acids results from Great Plain lab can help to work out the optimal way to treat these infections, as often treatment needs to be a specific step by step process rather than just taking high doses of herbs and doing a strict diet.

 Oxalate Metabolites on the OAT Test